 15. ELECTION OF COUNCILLORS:

-15.1 An eligible financial member of the TCA Inc may cast a vote for not more than four (4) candidates.
-The four (4) candidates who receive the highest number of votes shall be elected to the vacant positions.
+15.1 An eligible financial member of the TCA Inc may cast a vote for not more than the number of candidates to be elected.
+The number of candidates to be elected who receive the highest number of votes shall be elected to the vacant positions.
 In the event of a tied vote for the last position the names of those candidates who receive the identical number of votes in the tie shall be subject to a simple draw and the winner of the draw shall be duly declared elected as a Councillor.

-15.2 Members to whom a postal vote certificate and ballot-paper have been posted will not, under any circumstances be given a second ballot-paper and postal vote certificate.
-Completed ballot-papers and postal vote certificates are to be returned to the Returning officer or the Executive Officer by 4 p.m. on the date nominated.
+15.2 Completed ballot-papers and postal vote certificates are to be returned to the Returning Officer or the Executive Officer by 4 p.m. on the date nominated.
 Postal votes, unopened, shall be handed to scrutineers officiating at the poll.